GannettDigital/api-docs/source/includes/_marketing_activity.md

 |---|---|
 |GET|/client_reports/marketing_activity/[gmaid]?[query_params]|

-Use GET to retrieve information from the Chat Summary API.
+Use GET to retrieve information from the Marketing activity API.
 Data can be returned for a GMAID by a specific date range determined by start date and end date.

-Subtotals will be returned for each Master Campaign ID with chat activity in the specified date range.

 Subtotals can be further aggregated given an interval, and will be totaled for day, calendar_week, or calendar_month.
 The first day of the interval will be used to denote the interval totals.